Native shield fern, sea pink, wavy hair and quaking grasses.

 Native Teasel with North American Coneflowers.

-During the Anthropocene era, world population has increased fourfold in a century; a meteoric surge fast leading to an unavoidable demise.
-This unsustainable existence, amid insufficient resources, substituting forests and wildlife for commercial farming, leaves Western populace seemingly unaffected, however destructively land reallocation and the loss of biodiversity ensue.
-Yet, the sterility of modern life, in essence, continues to pervade rather malignantly in every corner of the globe, bringing entire ecosystems to their knees in our illogical, unwavering and unrealistic quest for high living standards and infinite growth.
+During our current Anthropocene era, world population has increased fourfold in just under a century; a meteoric surge fast leading to an unavoidable demise.
+This unsustainable existence, substituting forests and wildlife for commercial farming, amid vastly dwindling resources, leaves Western populace seemingly unaffected, however destructively land reallocation and the loss of biodiversity ensue.
+Yet, the sterility of modern life, in essence, continues to pervade rather malignantly in every corner of the globe, bringing entire ecosystems to their knees in our unrealistic quest for high living standards and infinite growth.

 From the acute awareness of bionomics, through horticultural acumen, to effective and sensitive conservation, sustainable gardens exemplify biodiversity and well-being, epitomising ecological sagacity in the solutions of a fully fledged multidisciplinary field.
 In heavily congested metropolises, where steely skyscraping is all but a forgone conclusion, garden sustainability contributes indispensable edibility factors, educational benefits, a wildlife revival and complete wellness both indoors and outdoors, in green architecture, living walls, cleaner air and diversity – producing healthier and more connected places.